Eschatologue/CM_wiki/docs/class/bard/swords.md

 ### Level 3: Martial Training

-Your training in martial combat has granted you Medium Armor Training and proficiency with the Scimitar, Shortsword and the Rapier.
+Your training in martial combat has granted you Medium Armour Training and proficiency with the Scimitar, Shortsword and the Rapier.
 In addition, if you have proficiency with a Simple or Martial Melee Weapon, you can use it as a spellcasting focus for your Bard spells.

 ### Level 3: Fighting Style